i0dev/StaffPro/README.md

 - `staffpro.rtp.modmode` - `Gives permission the rtp item in modmode.`
 ###### Strip
 - `staffpro.strip.cmd` - `Gives permission to use /strip.`
+- `staffpro.strip.modmode` - `Gives permission to use strip item in modmode.`
 ###### Freeze
 - `staffpro.freeze.cmd` - `Gives permission to use /freeze.`
 - `staffpro.unfreeze.cmd` - `Gives permission to use /unfreeze.`